Recognizing mainboard components of Desktop – Part 1

 1. Lesson objectives

-• Recognizing and reading basic specifications of Desktop mainboard components
+• Learn how to recognize and understand the basic specifications of desktop computer components

 Each student prepares the following tools: